upgradeya/upgradeya-redmine/README.md

 - [Docker](http://docs.docker.com/installation/#installation)
 - [Fig](http://orchardup.github.io/fig/install.html)

-## Building
+## Build and run

-To build the environment all that needs to be done is `fig build` at the root of the project.
+To build and run the environment all that needs to be done is `fig up -d` at the root of the project.

 ## Configuration